Can You Control Thoughts

 This is one of the fundamental tenets of what I help people to learn.

-We attribute our feelings to an event in hindsight.
+We attribute our feelings to an event with the benefit of hindsight.

 So, if you’re feeling nervous or anxious on the first tee, despite how it looks, it has nothing to do with the round or shot you are about to play.